 - Incomplete answer provided

-- Excessive poor quality with provided proof
+- Excessive poor quality (less than 80%) with provided proof

 If you dispute an answer, your tutor will be responsible to provide a justification for the original answer and offer a settlement price for the completed work.

 If you accept the tutor settlement price, the difference between your original price and settlement price will be credited to your StudyGate wallet.
 If you reject the tutor settlement price, the dispute will be submitted to StudyGate for resolution.

 StudyGate has full discretion to determine eligibility for refunds for answers that a student disputes.
 Our review team will look at your tutoring session closely to determine whether or not the tutor provided quality answers.